prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

   </div>
 </section>

 Sporting a similar 3.6GHz base clock, you can still expect outstanding performance from this chip.
-While it only boosts to 4.9GHz instead of 5GHz, it’s still packing 8 whole CPU cores under its belt, just lacking the threads.
+While it only boosts to 4.9GHz instead of 5GHz, it’s still packing 8 whole CPU cores under its belt, just lacking the [threads](https://www.tomshardware.com/reviews/cpu-computing-thread-definition,5765.html){: target="_blank"}.

 Unlike with the 9900K vs 9900KF, the KF skew of the 9700K doesn’t offer any performance increase for practically the same cost, or even much higher from some retailers, so there’s no real point in choosing it over the version with integrated graphics.